Skip to content

 What it does:

-2. Generates a starter architecture.ag spec with discovered components and routes
+2. Generates a deep architecture.ag starter with discovered components, routes, and imported sub-specs for oversized areas

 3. Compiles the spec → architecture.o